Nsustain/.github/profile/README.md

 of just making apps that attract more ads.
-Don't get me wrong -- making apps for ads money is manytimes great and novel too, but it's human nature to have a lifelong desire for meaningful work that truly matters in your life.
+Don't get me wrong -- making apps for ads money is manytimes great and novel too, but it's human nature to have a lifelong desire to do work that matters.

 <br>